Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

 13~*N-1*| 0...0   | User variables, for some *N* the VM knows about.
 *N*~*M* | 0...0   | Control flow variable block.†

 † Whenever non-`main()` execution is started, the `main()` thread's block gets copied somewhere, this thread's block gets reset to zero, and then execution starts.
 Once done, the `main()` thread's block gets copied back.
 This contains variables such as "we entered this method from this label", "this method has these arguments", etc. In particular, this block contains variables such as `main()`'s float argument, which the VM can set freely.
+Note that the `main()` thread's IP should also be stored along with this, but _only_ the IP.
+Remember that the IP is shared in a value with the cooldown.

 String memory is a whole lot simpler.
 Index | Init | Description